-When we talk about gun control, we really should discuss it as arms control instead.
-After all, the arguments made against guns are often repurposed to be applied to any other kind of weapon one cares to think of.
+When we talk about gun control, we should discuss it as arms control instead.
+After all, the arguments made against guns are often repurposed to be applied to any other weapon one cares to think of.

 Not even a week into the fall semester, Iowa State University police responded in August to a call about four armed men near the campus-owned Frederiksen Court Apartments.

 The three handguns and one rifle police confiscated — including at least one with an laser meant to threaten or intimidate — were determined to be just BB guns.
 But they scared neighbors and brought criminal charges.

 That episode, according to ISU police Chief Michael Newton, illustrates why all three of Iowa’s public universities for years have banned all types of weapons from campus — including real guns, pellet guns, stun guns and daggers.

 And it captures some of Newton’s concerns with new legislation allowing stun guns on the ISU, University of Iowa, University of Northern Iowa and community college campuses — should Gov. Kim Reynolds sign Senate File 188 that passed the Legislature on April 23.

 “We would have preferred that they were continued to be prohibited,” Newton said.

 Lawmakers backing the bill, however, see stun gun allowance not as impeding campus safety but improving it.

 That is, of course, because it does improve campus safety.

 The example at the beginning of the excerpt is a prime example of why such a bill is needed.